ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The response's `prepare_resps` MUST include exactly the same report IDs in the same order as the Leader's `AggregationJobContinueReq`.
-Otherwise, the Leader MUST abort the aggregation job.
+Otherwise, the Leader MUST abandon the aggregation job.

 Otherwise, the Leader proceeds as follows with each report: